 Even lawns that are well aerated need regular top soil or top dressing.
 Top soil is just as the name suggests; it’s the top layer of soil on the surface of the earth.
 This is a mixture of clay, silt, sand and sometimes compost.
 All lawns, irrespective of the grass variety, need at least six inches of good top soil to thrive.
 Adding top soil to your turf once a year is recommended in order to keep your lawn looking its very best.

 Lack of Nutrients

 Just like the other plants in your garden, grass needs to be regularly fertilised or ‘fed’ nutrients.
 All plants need nitrogen and a range of other trace elements like iron, copper and zinc.
 There are a number of lawn-specific fertilisers you can buy and it’s recommended you do this a couple of times throughout the growing season or warmer months of the year.
 It’s also good to use liquid seaweed about once a month as this is a root tonic for all plants and allows for better uptake of nutrients and water.

 Weeds are basically the bane of all gardeners’ lives.
 Lawns are quite vulnerable and require regular weeding to maintain overall health and appearance.
 The great thing here is you can buy ‘weed and feed’ fertilisers, which allow you to do two jobs at once.
 If there are a lot of weeds spread throughout the grass, you may need to get specific formulations such as ‘bindi and broadleaf’ that target the worst and most common offenders in lawns.
 Another problem is lawn grub, but again, you can buy a special powder made just to target this nasty little guy.

+Also, look into your local pest control services to help keep your lawn healthy and safe.
 With a bit of know-how, a few hours here and a few hours there, your lawn with look sensational and be the envy of your neighbours!